khackethal/project-4-server/README.md

 [Try it out.](insert link to deployed app)

-For the best user experience I would recommend to register with a name and profile photo, to fully see the customization per user across the app.
+For the best user experience I would recommend to register with a name and profile photo, to fully see the customisation per user across the app.

 ## Table of Contents